keaglin/hunters-handbook/README.md

 First rule of understanding how webpack works?
 You don't understand how webpack works.
 XD

 ### What's next for Hunter's Handbook
-Hoooomg.
 We actually have a long wishlist of cool features, including:
 - Keyboard navigability
 - Expand the handbook to include items, equipment, etc that aren't currently indexed
 - UI for searching for monsters per location (locations are indexed but the UI isn't there yet)